lunicirus/AucklandWDSAnalysis/README.md

 # AucklandWDSAnalysis
-Water pipe failure data analysis of the city of Auckland, New Zealand
+Water pipe failure analysis for the city of Auckland, New Zealand The data is property of Watercare (i.e., Auckland's water utility) and not updated here.